jaredly/jnew/test/posts/announcing-milk.md

 }
 ```

-The default entry that is created assumes the existance of a `src/Types.re`, so let's change that to `src/Config.re`.
+The default entry that is created assumes the existence of a `src/Types.re`, so let's change that to `src/Config.re`.
 Let's also change the engine from `Js.Json` (which is for bucklescript targets) to `ezjsonm`, a native-side json library.

 ```
 {